Hi. I’m Janelle.

-I serve the ones with a creative drive and a restless need for self expression and a longing for love and fierceness and self-acceptance, starting with the beautiful and unutterably sublime physical body.
+I serve the ones with a creative drive and a restless need for self expression and a longing for love and fierceness and self-acceptance, starting with the stunning and unutterably sublime physical body.

-I am an artist in the ways that I find solace, discovery and truth through writing, dance and painting.
+I’m an artist in the ways that I find solace, discovery and truth through writing, dancing and painting.

-Fiercely raw, open and so sensitive to the world that sometimes walking out my front door into a world filled with people and their feelings and thoughts and experiences cracks me in pieces and all I want to do is stay home and curl up.
+Fiercely raw, open and sensitive to the world, walking out my front door into a world filled with people and their feelings, thoughts and experiences used to crack me in pieces.
+Overwhelmed, all I waned to do was curl up and stay home.

-Shutting down feels like the only sane response.
-And for a while it’s how I coped.
-Panting and scared, excited and overwhelmed, relieved and disappointed.
+Shutting down used to feel like the only sane response and it’s how I coped, feeling constantly panting and scared, excited and overwhelmed, relieved and disappointed.